hashicorp/vagrant/website/docs/source/v2/vmware/usage.html.md

 The value to use for the `--provider` flag is `vmware_fusion` for VMware Fusion, and `vmware_workstation` for VMware Workstation.

-The Vagrant VMWare provider does not support parallel execution at this time.
+The Vagrant VMware provider does not support parallel execution at this time.
 Specifying the `--parallel` option will have no effect.

 <p>